Sampford Courtenay railway station: Future options

 The Dartmoor Railway proposed to restore the interchange at Yeoford Junction where its line meets Great Western Railway's Tarka Line.
 The company looked to create a railhead at Okehampton which would serve local industry and thereby save 50,000 lorry journeys per year.

 British American Railway Services became the new owner of the Dartmoor Railway on 4 September 2008.
 The company intended to develop freight, passenger and tourist services on the railway, however the line was put up for sale in January 2020 and purchased by Network Rail.

 The Dartmoor Line reopened for regular passenger services on 20 November 2021.
 However, Sampford Courtenay is not part of the scheme, and there are currently no plans to reopen the station.
-Instead, Network Rail is looking to open a station at Okehampton Interchange.
+Instead, Network Rail opened a new station at Okehampton Interchange on 1 August 2026.